Matricaria: Distribution and habitat

 Most are very common in the temperate regions of Eurasia and North America, as well as in northern and southern Africa, with some also being naturalised in Australia.
 Matricaria occidentalis is native to North America; other species have been introduced there.

 These are hardy, pleasantly aromatic annuals, growing along roadsides in ruderal communities and in fallow land rich in nutrients.
 Though many are considered nuisance weeds, they are suitable for rock gardens and herb gardens, and as border plants.

 Ecology

 Matricaria species are used as food plants by the larvae of some Lepidoptera species (caterpillars) including lime-speck pug.

 Uses

-The extract of Matricaria chamomilla (or recutita) (German chamomile) is taken as a strong tea.
+The extract of Matricaria chamomilla (German chamomile) is taken as a strong tea.
 It has been used in herbal medicine as a carminative and anti-inflammatory.
 It is also used in ointments and lotions, and as a mouthwash against infections of mouth and gums.
-Aromatherapy uses two essential oils of chamomile: the "true chamomile" oil (or German chamomile oil, from M. recutita) and the Roman chamomile oil (from Chamaemelum nobile).
+Aromatherapy uses two essential oils of chamomile: the "true chamomile" oil (or German chamomile oil, from M. chamomilla) and the Roman chamomile oil (from Chamaemelum nobile).